Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-saml-app.md

    <img :src="$withBase('/assets/img/guides/applications/attributes/saml/select-sub-attribute.png')" alt="Select subject attribute in Asgardeo">

-3. View all the user attributes that are selected from the **Subject attribute** list.
-Select one attribute that you need to have as the subject attribute.
+3. Select one attribute as the subject from the **Subject attribute** list.
 4. Click **Update**.

 ### Disable the consent screen